Gabester0/TicTacToe-Client/README.md

 > Each connection from Socket.io is connectd to a socket room with only 1 player or added to a new room to wait for a second player.
 All of the game state exists in Redis and is emitted to the room when it is updated.

+> The game is a PWA with a fully functional local game option without an internet connection.
+The random game option disabled when there is no internet access and becomes an option when internet connection is restored.

 ---

 ## Run client locally